Daphnusa porphyria Butler, 1876, Trans. zool. Soc. Lond. 9: 640. Type locality: [India, West Bengal,] Darjeeling [Darling].

 In Laos and Thailand, recorded from Vitex canescens (Eitschberger & Ihle, 2008).

 China: Zhejiang; Hubei (Lichuan; Luotian; Wuhan); Sichuan (Emei Shan); Yunnan (Weiyuan Jiang, 960m; Gaoligong Shan); Fujian (Longqi Shan); Guangdong; Hainan.

 Taiwan: Kaohsiung Hsien (Shanping).

-Nepal, northeastern India, Burma/Myanmar, southern China, and south to Vietnam and central Thailand.
+Nepal, Bhutan, northeastern India, Burma/Myanmar, southern China, and south to Vietnam and central Thailand.
 A second subspecies, C. p. basale (Dupont), occurs in Java, Indonesia.